Secodis/TSS-WEB/Controls/SecImpl_FileUploads.md

 ## 2. Storage
 1. Uploaded files SHOULD be stored to a database.
 2. In case uploaded files are required to be stored on a file system, the implementation MUST be according to the following requirements:
 3. Uploaded files MUST be stored in an access protected directory that is not accessible from external (e.g. stored outside of the web & document root).
-For applications with ***assurance class >= [HIGH]***, uploaded files SHOULD be stores in a user-specific directory.
+For applications with *risk class >= [HIGH]*, uploaded files SHOULD be stores in a user-specific directory.
 4. File uploads MUST be saved with restrictive permissions (e.g. in case of Unix-based systems `chmod 0600`).
 5. Uploaded files MUST NOT be executable.
 6. Uploaded files MUST be stored as a new file with unique filename that is not user-specified.